DemonicAK/Italics-all-themes/README.md

 If you need to manually apply the italics settings:

 1. Open the Command Palette (Ctrl+Shift+P)
-2. Search for and select "Enable Italics Support"
+2. Search for and select "Enable Italics-all-themes"

 ## Supported Elements